University of Wisconsin Emergency Medicine Residency

 Holly Caretta-Weyer, MD

-Dr. Caretta-Weyer is the Assistant Residency Program Director for the Stanford University emergency medicine residency program and EPA Implementation Lead at the Stanford University School of Medicine.
+Dr. Caretta-Weyer is the Associate Residency Program Director for the Stanford University emergency medicine residency program and EPA/CBME Implementation Lead at the Stanford University School of Medicine.

 Class of 2016 | Stanford, CA

 Their words, not ours.
-You can't deny that the our residency program is located in an all-around amazing city given the accolades listed below.
+You can't deny that our residency program is located in an all-around amazing city given the accolades listed below.
 And oh by the way, Madison, WI is also home to a world-class BIG 10 university and hospitals that are ranked among the best in the world.
-Ranked 3rd best city to live in the U.S. by Livability (2019), we think you'll fall in love with Madison as soon as you arrive.
+Ranked the best city to live in the U.S. by Livability.com this year, we think you'll fall in love with Madison as soon as you arrive.